OpenTechSchool/html-css-beginners/core/portfolio.md

 		margin-top: 10px;
 	}

-When you don't know the size of your image, you can place it and than open your console and check from there, try to write different width size and see what the best one.
+When you don't know the size of your image, you can place it and then open your console and check from there, try out different width sizes and see what the best width is.
-Of course the best way to do this work is cut your image before, kwoning the size, with some Graphical Programs like Photoshop or gimp but for now that is enough.
+Of course, the best way to do this work is to crop your image before, knowing the size, with some graphic editing rograms like Photoshop or GIMP but for now that is enough.

 Time to write your personal presentation!